Basic Spanish You Should Learn Before Traveling Anywhere

 2. Basic verb conjugation

-Understanding how verb conjugation works in Spanish is basic and essential.
+Understanding how verb conjugation works in Spanish is essential.
 It’s also not something you will figure out just by listening to the language.
 It requires explanation.
 Don’t wait to learn this lesson.
-You can watch this and 9 more beginner videos from our free Survival Spanish Series.
+You can watch our free lesson on AR verb conjugation here.

 3. Top 5 verbs fully conjugated in the present, past and future

-One of the most efficient ways to get conversationally proficient is to master the 5 most common verbs conjugated in the 3 basic Spanish tenses.
-When you can speak in the present, past, and future using the basic verbs like ‘to have’, ‘to go’, ‘to want’, and ‘to be’ you have a lot you can use to communicate.
+One of the most efficient ways to get conversationally proficient is to master the 5 most common verbs conjugated in the 3 most common Spanish tenses.
+When you can speak in the present, past, and future using basic verbs like ‘to have’, ‘to go’, ‘to want’, and ‘to be’ you have a lot you can use to communicate.

 4. A little slang and colloquial expressions